 Ingredients:

-The ingredient profile for this gluten-free almond flour brownies recipe is similar to that of my Almond Flour Chocolate Cake recipe and even my Flourless Chocolate Cupcakes recipe.
+The ingredient profile for this gluten-free almond flour fudge brownies recipe is similar to that of my Almond Flour Chocolate Cake recipe and even my Flourless Chocolate Cupcakes recipe.
 (Can you tell I love almond flour desserts?)

 Substitutions: